ShaniItzhakov/AutonomousDrivingProject/README.md

 ### Analysis and deep learning
 The alalysis of the obstacles is used by deep learning that identifies by color of depth from the video analysis.
+Then, we found using the identification the x and y parameters of each obstacle and by that we figured out how to calculate the path of the drone.

 <img width="549" alt="pic2" src="https://user-images.githubusercontent.com/73496090/178831447-d546c5d9-0a9a-425d-b1a0-951279fccebd.PNG">